Quarkus Neo4j

 Default

-The login of the user connecting to the database.
+the login of the user connecting to the database

 Environment variable: QUARKUS_NEO4J_AUTHENTICATION_USERNAME